 The Glastonbury Library Hub opened in July 2016, delivering savings of £30,000 on annual running costs, with feedback showing very high levels of customer satisfaction.

-While SCC is the lead authority for the OPE programme in Somerset, individual projects are defined by the relevant public sector partners, which include
+While we are the lead authority for the One Public Estate programme in Somerset, individual projects are defined by the relevant public sector partners, which include

 - Avon and Somerset Police